MattStammers/An_Open_Source_Collection_Of_IBD_Cohort_Identification_Models/README.md

 ### Disclaimer

 No guarantee is given of model performance in any production capacity whatsoever.
 These models should be used in full accordance with the EU AI Act - Regulation 2024/1689.
-These are not CE marked medical devices and are suitable at this point only for research and development / experimentation.
+These are not CE marked medical devices and are suitable at this point only for research and development / experimentation at users own discretion.
 They can be improved but any improvements should be published openly and shared openly with the community.
-UHSFT and the author own the copyright and are choosing to share them freely under a CC BY-NC 4.0 Licence for the benefit of the wider research community.
+UHSFT and the author own the copyright and are choosing to share them freely under a CC BY-NC 4.0 Licence for the benefit of the wider research community but not for commercial organisations who are breaking copyright law and infringing upon NHS intellectual property if they try to sell/market these models for profit.